Arsaces I of Armenia

-Arsaces I of Armenia, also known as Arsaces I, Arshak I and Arsak (ruled 35 AD) was a Parthian Prince who was King of Armenia during 35 AD.
+Arsaces I of Armenia, also known as Arsaces I, Arshak I and Arsak (ruled 35 AD) was a Parthian prince who was king of Armenia during 35 AD.

-Arsaces I was the first-born son of the Parthian King Artabanus II of Parthia by an unnamed wife.

-After the death of Roman Client King of Armenia, Artaxias III, in 34 AD, Artabanus II decided to put his son on the Armenian throne.
-Artabanus II made Arsaces I King of Armenia and Arsaces was accompanied to Armenia with a strong army.
-However, Roman emperor Tiberius, refused to accept Arsaces I as King of Armenia.
-So Tiberius, with the support of King Pharasmanes I of Iberia, appointed Pharasmanes' brother, Mithridates, to be the new Roman Client Armenian King.
+Arsaces I was the first-born son of King Artabanus II of Parthia by a wife whose name is unknown.
+After the death of the Roman client king of Armenia, Artaxias III, in 34 AD, Artabanus II decided to put his son on the Armenian throne.
+Artabanus II made Arsaces I king of Armenia and Arsaces was accompanied to Armenia with a strong army.
+Roman emperor Tiberius, refused to accept Arsaces I as king.
+So Tiberius, with the support of King Pharasmanes I of Iberia, appointed Pharasmanes' brother, Mithridates, to be the new Roman client Armenian king.

-Meanwhile, Arsaces I's time as Armenian king was brief.
-Less than a year into his reign, Arsaces I was poisoned by his servants who had been bribed to carry out the deed.
+Less than a year into his reign, Arsaces I was poisoned by his servants who had been bribed to kill him.
 After Arsaces I died, Artabanus II put another of his sons, Orodes, on the Armenian throne.
-However, Orodes soon had to face Mithridates in a military campaign.
+Orodes soon had to face Mithridates in a military campaign.